turbot/steampipe-samples/github_activity/README.md

 - Find issues for a different user

-- Find issues in repos whose name match a different pattern
+- Find issues in repos whose names match a different pattern

 - Find issues whose bodies match a search string